Eric Koch: Life

 In 1944, he was recruited to join the German Section of the Canadian Broadcasting Corporation's new International Service broadcasting programmes from Montreal to Germany, initially as part of Canada's psychological warfare campaign during World War II and subsequently as part of efforts to educate Germans in democracy.
 Koch remained with the CBC for 35 years, eventually moving to the domestic English language service of CBC and serving from 1953 to 1967 as a member of the Department of Talks and Public Affairs in Toronto.
 In the 1960s, he was a producer of the CBC-TV talk show Take 30 and hired future Governor General of Canada Adrienne Clarkson as a reporter for the show.
 In 1964, he became the supervising producer of the groundbreaking and controversial current affairs programme This Hour Has Seven Days, later writing a book about the program.
 He was promoted in 1967 to Area Head, Arts and Science and was responsible for the creation of a large number of radio and television programmes.
 Among the people he hired were Barbara Amiel and David Suzuki.
 From 1971 to 1977, he served as regional director in Montreal.

 He retired from the CBC in 1979 in order to focus on writing books and teaching at York University, where he was a course director in the Social Science Division and taught a course on The Politics of Canadian Broadcasting for 18 years, into his eighties.

-Koch was also one of the founders of the Couchiching Conference in the 1980s.
+Koch was also on the board of directors of the Couchiching Conference for many years, especially involved in organizing the annual conferences.

 He published his first novel at the age of 50, The French Kiss, about Charles de Gaulle and Quebec, and over the next 48 years went on to write a total of 15 novels in English, one novel in German, a play, varying in genre from satire to historical fiction, and five works of non-fiction.
 Hilmar and Odette, the story of two of his half-Jewish relatives who remained in Germany during World War II and their contrasting fates, was awarded the Yad Vashem Prize for Holocaust Writing in 1996.